doreenkruppa/uib-module1_PlanningTheRevolution-Zoom-Session_ResponsiveGridLayout/README.md

-# Zoom Session
+# "Planning the Revolution" Zoom Session - responsive grid layout

-Let's practice our layout skills by creating the page shown in the reference images below -
+## Exercise Course-Module 1 - UserInterfaceBasics (UIB) - HTML/CSS

+Created a Zoom Session Layout with Flexbox, CSS Grid and the `position` property; icons from **Font Awesome**; top and bottom sections of the page are `fixed` in their respective locations to allow all nine image thumbnails to scroll;

+05.10.24;

+as close as possible to the mockups:

 #### Desktop